Severson-Group/docs.amdc.dev/source/firmware/xilinx-tools/flashing.md

 During development, JTAG will be the primary interface for programming and debugging the AMDC firmware.
 Once code is stable, an image can be programed into the AMDC non-volatile memory (NVM).
 This allows board to boot itself when powered up.

 The following steps outline how to create a boot image and flash the AMDC NVM.

+This process varies slightly between single core, and dual core projects.
+Differences will be noted in the appropriate steps.

+Going through this process for the first time, the "create boot image" dialogs may differ slightly from the ones shown below.
+Use good judgement here and it should be evident what the appropriate steps are.
+Once you have created an initial boot image - even if it is incorrect and needs to be fixed, you can then match the dialogs exactly to the ones shown below.

 ## Generating boot image file

 The PicoZed system-on-module (SoM) on AMDC includes a flash memory device which stores the boot image for start-up.
 We need to first generate the appropriate image which will be loaded into this memory.
+This process is the same for both single core, and dual core projects.

 ### Ensure you have `fsbl` project in SDK